Substance Abuse Resources in Prescott Valley Drug Rehab, Alcohol Rehab & Detox

 Prescott Valley Residential Treatment Programs

-Inpatient treatment programs are also known as residential and retreat-based programs.
-Inpatient treatment programs are usually the most successful sort of recovery program.
-A retreat-based therapy will remove a patient from the temptations and the stresses that contribute to substance misuse by requiring the patient to remain in the facility for the duration of his or her recovery.
+Inpatient treatment programs, also known as inpatient programs, are designed to provide intensive, 24-hour treatment.
+Here, patients are remove from the temptations and the stresses that contribute to substance misuse by requiring the patient to remain in the facility for the duration of his or her recovery.

 Prescott Valley Partial Hospitalization Programs

-Partial hospitalization programs allow for more flexibility than retreat-based therapies, but typically involve similar approaches to rehabilitation.
+Partial hospitalization programs allow for more flexibility than inpatient care, but typically involve similar approaches to rehabilitation.
 In a partial hospitalization program, you might be required to remain in the facility during any necessary detoxification process and return home after that is finished.
-Throughout the program, patients will stay on campus for 6 to 8 hours during the day and go home in the evening.
+Throughout the program, patients may stay on campus for six to eight hours during the day and go home in the evening.

 Prescott Valley Outpatient Treatment Programs